rapid7/docker-logentries/README.md

 var logentries = require('docker-logentries')({
   json: false, // or true to parse lines as JSON
   secure: false, // or true to connect securely
-  token: process.env.TOKEN // logentries TOKEN
+  token: process.env.TOKEN, // logentries TOKEN
+  stats: true // disable stats if false
 })

 // logentries is the source stream with all the